HLT-ISTI/LeQua2022_scripts/Readme.md

   -h, --help           show this help message and exit
 ```

 Some mock submission files are provided as examples.
-For example, running:
+For example, running

 > python3 format_checker.py ./data/T1A/public/dummy_dev_predictions.T1A.csv

-Will produce the output:
+will produce the output

 > Format check: passed

-If the format is not correct, the check will not pass, and the checker will
+If the format is not correct, the check will not be successful, and the checker will
 display some hint regarding the type of error encountered.

 ## The submission files format: